risudev/risudev/README.md

 <h1 align="center">Hi 👋, I'm Riswan N</h1>
 <h3 align="center">A passionate fullstack developer from India</h3>

+<p align="justify">A highly motivated and adaptable professional seeking to transition into a new career in Software profession.
+I am eager to leverage my transferable skills and passion for IT industry to make a positive impact in a new role.
+I am confident in my ability to excel in a new environment and contribute to the success of my team and organization.
+I am committed to continuous learning and development, and excited to embrace new challenges and opportunities in my career transition.</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=risudev&label=Profile%20views&color=0e75b6&style=flat" alt="risudev" /> </p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=risudev" alt="risudev" /></a> </p>